 Whether you’re making Thanksgiving for two or don’t want a ton of leftovers, this small batch Homemade Cranberry Sauce recipe made with fresh orange juice and zest will brighten your dinner table.

 It’s almost Thanksgiving!
-Do you serve cranberries with your turkey or Cornish hen?
+Do you serve cranberries with your turkey for two or stuffed Cornish hen?

 Actually I’m not sure why it’s called a sauce as it reminds me more of a jam.

 Names aside, it adds a nice touch of sweetness to a savory meal.
 What’s special about my recipe is it only makes a small batch of 2-4 servings.

 Or maybe only a few people enjoy cranberry sauce.

 It’s also incredibly easy to make.
 Boil everything in a saucepan until thick, which is about 10-15 minutes.
 That’s it.
 Done.

 You can make it while the bird is cooking.
 You can make it the day before and warm before serving.
 You can even make it on Monday and keep it in the fridge until Thursday.
 How’s that for planning ahead?

 Can we talk about how I’ve never had fresh cranberries before this recipe?
 My only experience with cranberries is from a can.